 The Game is Afoot: The Films

 The fourteen films in the series are listed below.
-Also mentioned is whether the films pass the The Bechdel Test.
-This can be summarised as whether the film involves two or more named female characters who have a conversation together that does not include or mention any male characters.
+Also mentioned is whether the films pass the Bechdel Test.
+This can be summarised as whether the film involves two or more named female characters who have a conversation together that is not focussed on men.

 Many of the Universal films are commonly known by two titles.
 These are both an abbreviated title, such as Voice of Terror and a longer title including 'Sherlock Holmes in', so in this case Sherlock Holmes in the Voice of Terror.
 This is because three title cards were used at the start of each film.
 The first said 'Sherlock Holmes', the second 'Basil Rathbone Nigel Bruce in' and the third the film title.
 On the one hand, always using 'Sherlock Holmes in…' in the titles would mean two films would be titled Sherlock Holmes in the Spider Woman and Sherlock Holmes in the Woman in Green, which sounds rude.
 On the other hand, consistently deleting the 'Sherlock Holmes in' prefix renames Sherlock Holmes in Washington to just Washington, so neither approach works well overall.